What we offer

 Practical accessibility support for the work you are already doing

 ADDA works with educators, professionals, and organizations who need help making their digital content accessible.
-Whether you need a one-time review, ongoing training, or an AI-powered tool to speed up your workflow, ADDA offers support that fits your situation.
+Whether you need a one-time review, ongoing training, or practical support as new tools emerge, ADDA offers support that fits your situation.

 Primary offer